-Date February 2020
+Date February 2021

 Approximate net recovery on cost

-Gordon Brothers typically considers branded cosmetics inventory from industry leaders such as Estée Lauder, Lancôme, and Clinique within its appraisal net recovery analysis.
-It is important to note, however, that in a going-out-of-business (GOB) event, select vendors may elect to re-purchase their inventory from the retailer at 70 to 100 percent of cost to protect their products from being heavily discounted, which could potentially result in the erosion of brand perception in the marketplace.
+Gordon Brothers typically considers branded cosmetics inventory from industry leaders such as Estée Lauder, Lancôme and Clinique within its appraisal net recovery analysis.
+It is important to note, in a going-out-of-business (GOB) event, select vendors may elect to re-purchase their inventory from the retailer at 70% to 100% of cost to protect their products from being heavily discounted, which could potentially result in the erosion of brand perception in the marketplace.
 In some cases, branded cosmetics have been retained and sold in liquidation sales at discount-protected rates.

 Note: This publication is provided for informational marketing purposes only.
 The material contained herein should not be regarded as advice, nor relied upon to make financial, operational or other decisions; nor should it be used as a substitute for an asset appraisal.
 Actual recovery values may vary from transaction to transaction and the recovery values referenced herein are for representative transactions without regard to specific key factors.
 This material may be redistributed only in its entirety, including notice of copyright.
-All rights reserved. ©2020 Gordon Brothers, LLC.
+All rights reserved. ©2021 Gordon Brothers, LLC.

 Reference sources: LVMH, ULTA BEAUTY, INC., IBISWORLD, CREDITNTELL, THE DALLAS MORNING NEWS, TARGET, INC., BEAUTY INDEPENDENT, DIGITAL MEDIA SOLUTIONS